ebruevcen/ebruevcen.github.io/_pages/about.md

 Hi there!

 I'm Ebru Evcen, a Ph.D. candidate in Linguistics at the University of California, San Diego.
-I am a member of [Language & Development Lab](https://ladlab.ucsd.edu), where I am advised by David Barner.
+I am a member of [Language & Development Lab](https://ladlab.ucsd.edu), where I work with David Barner.

 My research primarily focuses on psycholinguistics and experimental pragmatics.
 Specifically, I'm interested in how adults and kids develop rich linguistic meanings during comprehension.
 Using behavioral methods, I investigate how we arrive at interpretations of utterances that go beyond what is literally said.